 RPCA › AGIR

-As a follow-up to a high-level consultation with West African regional institutions, organised by the European Commission on 18 June in Brussels, participants agreed to join their efforts and build a lasting political partnership, the Global Alliance for Resilience Initiative - Sahel (AGIR).
-In response to chronic food insecurity and malnutrition, the initiative aims to promote greater resilience among vulnerable populations by creating greater synergy between emergency actions and between long-term strategies aimed at addressing the root causes of food crises.
+At the initiative of the European Union, ECOWAS, UEMOA and CILSS met with their international partners at a high-level consultation on 18 June 2012 in Brussels to discuss the root causes of recurrent food and nutritional crises which are weakening the livelihoods of the most vulnerable households.
+They agreed to join efforts and create a Global Alliance for Resilience (AGIR) - Sahel and West Africa.
+The Alliance aims to promote greater resilience among vulnerable populations by creating greater synergy between emergency actions and between long-term strategies aimed at addressing the root causes of food crises.
 In line with the principles of the Paris Declaration on Aid Effectiveness, the Alliance puts emphasis on donor co-ordination and the building of synergy in order to foster effective collective action for sustainable food and nutritional security.
 “In order to achieve the objectives set, “The relevant processes should be fully owned at regional level and anchored in the region”, concluded participants at the high-level meeting on 18 June.

 AGIR is based on a shared definition of the term “resilience” as being: